goodboy/tractor/docs/README.rst

 Worker poolz are easy peasy
 ---------------------------
-It seems the initial ask from most new users is "how do I make a worker pool thing?".
+The initial ask from most new users is *"how do I make a worker pool thing?"*.

-``tractor`` is built to handle any SC process tree you can imagine; the "worker pool" pattern is a trivial special case.
+``tractor`` is built to handle any SC (structured concurrent) process tree you can imagine; a "worker pool" pattern is a trivial special case.

 We have a `full re-implementation <worker_pool>`_ of the std-lib's ``concurrent.futures.ProcessPoolExecutor`` example for reference.